-3.What is the approach to teaching pupils with SEND at Broadfield Primary School?
+3. What is the approach to teaching pupils with SEND at Broadfield Primary School?

-Quality first teaching includes differentiated learning for all children including those with additional needs.
-Regular assessments in all areas of learning inform teachers' planning which is adapted to match individual needs.
+Quality first teaching includes providing appropriate learning opportunities for all children including those with additional needs.
+Regular assessments in all areas of learning inform teachers' planning which is adapted to match